 I’m not sure exactly when exercising became so mainstream, but as someone who enjoys wearing yoga pants (even though I have no plans to actually exercise), I approve of the trend.
 Whether or not this trend took off in 2008, that’s when Gap Inc. acquired Athleta, which is a women’s active wear clothing and accessory company.

-Just like Piperlime, Athleta offers customers a chance to purchase a new kind of item (in this case, workout gear) from a company they know and trust already.
-Granted, exercise clothing is not a necessity for a lot of customers out there, but there’s a profit in it nonetheless.
+Athleta offers customers a chance to purchase a new kind of item (in this case, workout gear) from a company they know and trust already.
+Granted, exercise clothing may not be a necessity for a lot of customers, but there’s a profit in it nonetheless.
 You can’t blame Gap Inc. for wanting a piece of that profit.

 While not everything Gap Inc. touches turns to gold (don’t forget the great logo debate from last year), they certainly are trying to get the largest piece of the clothing and accessory retail pie.
-Whether you’re a teenage boy looking for cheap, but fashionable t-shirts or a marketing executive in desperate need of classic and chic blouses for work, Gap Inc. has you covered in your specific phase of life!
+Whether you’re a teenager looking for cheap, but fashionable t-shirts or a marketing executive in desperate need of classic and chic work attire, Gap Inc. has you covered in your specific phase of life!